marsPRE/WristMorse/README.md

 ## Introduction

 This project is a versatile Morse code trainer, communicator, and CW keyer designed for the M5StickC Plus device.
 It is inspired by the Morserino project, but with the goal of creating a much smaller, wrist-mounted device and is programmed from scratch as a programming exercise.
-The project features multiple modes for practicing, sending Morse code messages, and operating as a touch paddle and CW keyer.
+The project features multiple modes for practicing, sending Morse code messages (https://vimeo.com/813324676), and operating as a touch paddle and CW keyer(https://vimeo.com/813324676).
 With a user-friendly interface and a custom-built add-on module with touch paddles and a 2.5mm plug for radio connection, this project is suitable for both beginners and experienced Morse code enthusiasts.

 ![M5StickC Plus with Add-on Module](img/touch_keyer.jpg)